 Minor in Music Studies

 The Department of Music offers a Minor in Music Studies and no audition is required.
-Requirements include proficiency at reading Western musical notation, select core courses for music majors, and liberal learning courses in music.
-Students interested in pursuing a minor in music should contact the music minor advisor Dr. Tomoko Kanamaru.
-Students may also want to correspond with the studio teacher of their primary instrument.
+Requirements include proficiency at reading Western musical notation, select core courses for music majors, and college core courses in music.
+A comprehensive list of requirements and course options can be found in the bulletin.

 Minor in Theater